kartikgoyal137/kartikgoyal137.github.io/README.md

 ## About Me

-[cite_start]I am a B.Tech. student in Data Science and Artificial Intelligence at the **Indian Institute of Technology, Roorkee**, with a CGPA of 9.07. [cite: 7, 8]
+I am a B.Tech. student in Data Science and Artificial Intelligence at the **Indian Institute of Technology, Roorkee**.

-[cite_start]I have a strong foundation in software development with a keen interest in scalable web technologies, DevOps, and building large-scale, low-latency applications. [cite: 4] [cite_start]I am also well-versed in computer science fundamentals and have theoretical knowledge of machine learning, deep learning, and generative AI. [cite: 5]
+I have a strong foundation in software development with a keen interest in scalable web technologies, DevOps, and building large-scale, low-latency applications. [cite: 4] I am also well-versed in computer science fundamentals and have theoretical knowledge of machine learning, deep learning, and generative AI.

 ---